Atlanta Pops Orchestra at Theatre Dublin

 314 Academy Avenue

 Hear the Atlanta Pops live in Dublin at the historic Theatre Dublin, featuring a repertoire of pops music arrangements from movies, Broadway shows, popular tunes and other special arrangements.

-In 1944, French immigrant Albert Coleman accepted the position of Musical Director for WSB Radio in Atlanta and set about forming an orchestra that would include Atlanta's best musicians and be available for radio dates, public concerts and free performances for the benefit of young people and aspiring musicians.
+In 1944, French immigrant Albert Coleman accepted the position of Musical Director for WSB Radio in Atlanta and set about forming an orchestra that would include Atlanta's best musicians.
 Albert established his first Atlanta Pops in 1945 and led that ensemble for 55 years.
 During his tenure, Albert was responsible for discovering and contributing to the careers of many young artists.
 His contributions won him the honor of membership in the Georgia Music Hall of Fame.

 Info & Amenities